swe-robertkibet/NodeJs-Authentication/README.md

 Before using the Authentication System, ensure you have the following prerequisites installed and set up:

-1. Node.js: JavaScript runtime environment.<a href =""> Download Node.js </a>
+1. Node.js: JavaScript runtime environment.
+Download <a href ="https://nodejs.org/en/download/package-manager/current">Node.js </a>
-2. MongoDB: NoSQL database for storing user information.<a href =""> Download MongoDB </a>
+2. MongoDB: NoSQL database for storing user information.
+Download <a href ="https://www.mongodb.com/try/download/community">MongoDB </a>

 NB: Ensure MongoDB is running locally or accessible via a remote server.